SciSpike/kafka-lab/labs/02-Publish-And-Subscribe/consumer.md

 1. Now we are ready to compile and run the lab.
 In a terminal, change to the `lab` directory and run the following  [Maven](https://maven.apache.org/) targets:

+    ```sh
+    mvn clean package
     ```

+or if you don't have maven installed and want to run it through docker...

+    ```sh
     $ docker run -it --rm --name lesson -v "$PWD":/usr/src/lesson -w /usr/src/lesson maven:3-jdk-8 mvn clean package
     ```